 The dirt road from Dawson Creek (BC) to Delta Junction (Alaska) via Whitehorse, (Yukon) coursed 2,288km (1,422 miles), built by more than 17,000 civilians and army personnel.

 Today, road improvements have trimmed the length to a still-respectable 2,224km (1,382 miles).

-Whether you choose a motorcycle, RV or car, stunning natural scenery awaits.
-Then there’s the possibility of seeing the Northern Lights and plenty of wildlife viewing.
+Whether you choose a motorcycle, RV or car, stunning natural scenery awaits and then there’s the possibility of seeing the Yukon Northern Lights and plenty of wildlife viewing.

 We like to look for non-chain accommodations so we support local families so for instance, you might try the Woodlands Inn in Fort Nelson, where comfy rooms, laundry facilities, a good restaurant and lounge await.

 Alaska Highway road trip tip: Make reservations ahead of time, including for RV Rental.
 Rental of RVs can be done in Whitehorse, Yukon or in British Columbia.